Sydney: one of Australia’s largest cities renowned for its historic landmarks like the Opera House and Harbour Bridge.

 Personally, I’ve been to Sydney twice.
 The first time was at the end of my very first backpacking trip in December 2014.
 After almost four months of hostel living, I was ready to go home.
 Therefore, I didn’t invest too much emotionally into Sydney at this time.

-The second time around was in September 2016.
+The second time around was in September 2016 on holiday.
 And I enjoyed it SO MUCH MORE.
 In fact, I didn’t want to leave.

-And I think it was because all of the fun my sister and I had.
-Here are 7 fun things to do in Sydney.
+And I think it was because of these 7 fun things to do in Sydney.

 Things to do in Sydney 101: the Circular Quay, Sydney Opera House and the Harbour Bridge.
 Obviously.